 Payment Transaction Codes

-CPA transaction codes are used for payments made within Canada.
+Payments Canada transaction codes are used for payments made within Canada.
 They show up as descriptive messages on most customer financial statements.
-CPA codes are classified as Restricted and Non-Restricted.
-You can use any of the Non-Restricted CPA codes in your transaction files.
+Payments Canada codes are classified as Restricted and Non-Restricted.
+You can use any of the Non-Restricted Payments Canada codes in your transaction files.
 The Restricted codes need RBC Royal Bank authorization before they can be used.

 Non-Restricted Consumer Pre-Authorized Transaction Codes can be used for both credits and debits.